ignite/cli/docs/guide/loan.md

 }
 ```

-You will define the messages to interact with the loan list in the coming chapters.
+Later, you define the messages to interact with the loan list.

-Now it is time to interact with the Loan with messages.
-But before, make sure to store your current state in a git commit.
+Now it is time to use messages to interact with the loan module.
+But first, make sure to store your current state in a git commit:

 ```bash
 git add .